Issues Receiving Email

 Step 2: Go to Email Accounts

 Step 4: If the current storage is full, you can try either deleting emails or expanding the Disk and Quota by selecting it.
-You can expand the current limit or set to unlimited.
+You can expand the current limit or set it to unlimited.
 Select Save when done.

 DNS Problems